RouninMedia/Da3SH/README.md

 ## What is Da3SH?

-Da3SH is an approach to web architecture in which core web languages (HTML, CSS, Javascript, SVG, PHP etc.) are all serialized as (and deserialized from) JSON.
+Da3SH is an approach to web architecture in which core web languages (HTML, CSS, Javascript, SVG, PHP etc.) are all serialized as JSON (and deserialized from JSON).

 Being JSON-based, Da3SH offers a technology-agnostic alternative to established web-architecture trends in which one or more core web languages are nested within a different core web language.